Performance Breakdown

 It’s the first I’ve seen with a bright green LED for tracking dust, and copycats have emerged.

-The slim frame of the roller enables it to fit under low clearance areas.
+The slim frame of the roller allows it to fit under low-clearance areas.

 You could see how the bright green light accentuates dust that would be almost invisible with normal lighting.